Get Started with PHP

 $ echo $PATH

-If the path is different, use the following command to update the $PATH:
+If the path is different, update it.

-$ export PATH = $PATH:/usr/local/bin $ source ~/.bash_profile
+$ export PATH = $PATH:/usr/local/bin

 $ curl -sS https://getcomposer.org/installer | php